Evidence & safety

 Section 2

-For "What to know about long routine plans before changing a face yoga routine", the app decision should come after the routine question is clearer.
-During a progress-photo check where lighting and expression may be changing the story, "What to know about long routine plans before changing a face yoga routine" has one practical test: whether anything changes in behavior.
-A useful answer for "What to know about long routine plans before changing a face yoga routine" helps the reader decide whether AI support should be used at all before it asks for an install.
-Try the smallest version first for "What to know about long routine plans.
+For "Routine change check: long routine plans", the app decision should come after the routine question is clearer.
+During a progress-photo check where lighting and expression may be changing the story, "Routine change check: long routine plans" has one practical test: whether anything changes in behavior.
+A useful answer for "Routine change check: long routine plans" helps the reader decide whether AI support should be used at all before it asks for an install.
+Try the smallest version first for "Routine change check: long routine plans": return to a trusted source when a claim sounds too strong.
+Then ask whether session history would reduce friction for "Routine change.

 Section 3